46 migrants found dead in abandoned trailer in San Antonio

 A city worker heard a cry for help from the truck shortly before 6 p.m.
 Monday and discovered the gruesome scene, Police Chief William McManus said.
-Hours later, body bags lay spread on the ground near the trailer as a grim symbol of the calamity.
+Hours later, body bags lay spread on the ground near the trailer and bodies remained inside as authorities responded to the calamity.

 San Antonio Mayor Ron Nirenberg said the 46 who died had “families who were likely trying to find a better life.”